mschuene/stratege/README.md

 Innermost application is sometimes too much.
 Part of the rationale of using strategies and strategy combinators is having finer control about rule application.
 In the case of propagate-constants-rules, a single bottomup traversal of the term would be enough.
 However, it may not be the most efficient.
-With the
-[:and false x] rule, a possible large subterm x doesn't need to be traversed at all.
+With the [:and false x] rule, a possible large subterm x doesn't need to be traversed at all.
 Therefore, a single downup traversal is more adequate.

 ```clojure
 (def propagate-constants (s/downup propagate-constants-rules)
 (is (= true (propagate-constants [:and true [:or true false]])))
 ```

-The following is a list of the strategies provided by stratege.
+While strategies can be called like rules on a term and return a term or nil when they failed, internally the strategies get and return a pair of
+- a binding map and
+- the current zipper location.

+The bindings map provides means of passing along information during the traversal, for example defined variables when doing contextual analysis of a program.
+It also stores the currently used zipper functions.

+Operating on the zipper instead of the term gives the strategies the ability to move around the location and also to inspect the terms surrounding context.

+Therefore, the two main problems of term rewriting can be lessened with stratege.
+Composeable strategies relieve the intertwinging of rule application and traversal definitions and operating on zippers gives access to the surrounding context when needed.

+Additionally, strategies in stratege are implemented in a continuation passing style, which allows recursive strategy definitions without risking stack overflow on big terms.
+This enables the use of core strategy combinators to define high level strategies like bottomup etc.

 ### higher level traversal strategies